 The Korvus TES thermal boat sources allow quick removal of the sources to allow replenishment of the evaporant material.
 Boats and filaments can also be easily and rapidly replaced.

-The TES sources are available as either single-source per flange or as a two-source unit.
+The TES sources are available as a single-source per flange unit.
 Optionally, thermocouples may be mounted to monitor the boat temperature.
 Each source can be equipped with a manual or automatic shutter.

-Up to five single sources (or ten in the case of dual sources) may be accommodated in one system.
+Up to five single sources may be accommodated in one system.
 The sources can also be used in conjunction with other techniques such as sputtering, e-beam deposition and low-temperature sources.